StarCrusher96/Kerbal-Star-Systems-2/README.md

 <details> <summary> ➜ Click to read: Texture Review & Asset Clarification</summary> <br>

->⚠️ After public concerns via Reddit were raised by Mrpasta44 (creator of Techo’s Stock Planet Revamp), all planet textures in KSS2 were carefully reviewed.
+>⚠️ After public concerns via Reddit were raised by Mrpasta44 (creator of Techo’s Stock Planet Revamp), all planet textures in KSS2 were thoroughly reviewed.
-A few very early snippets of his assets were unintentionally used.
-These were removed or remade immediately once identified.
-This was not a “cover-up”, it was resolution.
+A few very early snippets of his assets had been unintentionally used during testing and got into the mod.
+These were immediately removed or remade once identified.
+This was not a “cover-up”, it was a responsible correction.
 >
->I attempted direct contact at the time, but received no reply.
-My first public response could have been better, but I acted immediately: over 90% of KSS2’s textures were remade from scratch, far beyond what was required.
+>I reached out privately at the time in good faith, but received no reply.
+While my first public response could have been phrased better, my actions were immediate and transparent: over 90% of KSS2’s textures were remade from scratch, far beyond what was required.
 >
->Despite this, accusations are being repeated months later.
-The issue has long been resolved.
-What remains is people intentionally keeping the conflict alive, that speaks for itself.
+>Despite that, the same accusations continue to resurface months later.
+The matter was resolved long ago.
+Continuing to repeat it publicly does not change the facts, it only keeps unnecessary conflict alive.

 >Addendum:
-Per persistent request by Mrpasta44, I apologize publicly again for any inconvenience.
-I never intended for this to happen, and I acted immediately to correct it once I became aware.
-However, given the severity of the threats we received and how we were treated, I believe we (me and the KSS2 team) have already done more than enough to fix things.
-If true cooperation and dialogue had been chosen from the start, this entire situation could have been resolved quickly and respectfully.
-This will be our final word on the matter.
+At the request of Mrpasta44, I again express regret for any inconvenience caused.
+It was never intentional, and I took full responsibility the moment I became aware.
+However, given the scale of the threats and hostility my team received afterward, I believe we have already done more than enough to address the issue.
+If genuine dialogue had been possible from the start, this could have been resolved quietly and respectfully, which was always my intention.
+This will therefore be our final word on the matter.

 > 🤖 **About Tools & Workflow**:
 > Software like Photoshop Generative Fill, Grand Designer, and Substance Designer are used to speed up iteration and detailing.